betsysavage/Credit_Risk_Analysis/README.md

 The logistic regression model run with the undersampling produces the following performance indicators:
 * **Accuracy:** A balanced accuracy score of .544 indicates that the model correctly predicts 54% of the classifications
 * **Precision:** The undersampling method also demonstrates poor precision (0.01) for the high_risk group, meaning that if a candidate is flagged as high risk, it is unlikely they belong to that category.
-* **Recall/Sensitivity** A recall of 0.69 for the high risk category indicates that the model performs adequately in identifying the true high-risk borrowers.
+* **Recall/Sensitivity** A recall of 0.69 for the high risk category indicates that the model performs adequately (but not particularly well) in identifying the true high-risk borrowers.
+* **F1 Score:** The F1 score of this model is the lowest yet for the high-risk group, reflecting the imbalance between precision and recall

 <img width="539" alt="image" src="https://user-images.githubusercontent.com/114873837/225749981-9639e56d-49d0-4a9f-aaa8-52d2d6cfa808.png">